-The doctor uses a local anaesthetic to numb the affected area and cuts out the skin cancer and nearby normal-looking tissue (margin) before closing the wound with stitches.
-The margin is checked by a pathologist to make sure the cancer has been completely removed.
+The doctor uses a local anaesthetic to numb the affected area, then cuts out the skin cancer and some nearby normal-looking tissue (margin) before closing the wound with stitches.
+A pathologist checks the margin to make sure the cancer has been completely removed.
 The results will be available in about a week.
 If cancer cells are found in the margin, further surgery may be required.

-For large skin cancers, a bigger area of skin needs to be removed.
-In these cases, a skin flap or skin graft may be used to cover the wound.
+For large skin cancers, a bigger area of skin needs to be removed, and the wound is covered with a skin flap or skin graft.

-Mohs’ surgery, or microscopically controlled excision, is usually done under local anaesthetic by a dermatologist to treat large skin cancers that have penetrated deep into the skin or come back (recurred).
-It can also be used for cancers in areas that are difficult to treat, such as near the eye and on the nose, lips and ears.
+Mohs surgery, or microscopically controlled excision, is usually done under local anaesthetic by a dermatologist to treat large skin cancers that have penetrated deep into the skin or come back (recurred).
+It can also be used for cancers in areas that are difficult to treat, such as near the eye or on the nose, lips and ears.

-The doctor removes the cancer little by little, checking each section of tissue under a microscope.
+This procedure is done in stages.
+The doctor removes the cancer little by little and checks each section of tissue under a microscope.
 They keep removing tissue until they see only healthy tissue under the microscope, and then close the wound with stitches or, sometimes, a skin flap or graft.

-This procedure reduces the amount of healthy skin that is removed while making sure all the cancer has been taken out.
+Mohs surgery reduces the amount of healthy skin that is removed while making sure all the cancer is taken out.

-Mohs’ surgery is not a common treatment because it is highly specialised surgery.
-It is only available at some private specialist practices and private hospitals.
-It costs more than other types of skin cancer surgery due to the time it takes and the equipment required.
+Mohs surgery is available only at some private specialist dermatology practices and private hospitals.
+The procedure costs more than other types of skin cancer surgery because of the time it takes and the equipment required.